 The reality is that low levels of hand hygiene compliance are due to inefficient processes, not healthcare workers.
 We developed nGage to compel healthcare workers to wash their hands through messages that provide personally and professionally relevant information.

 By alerting the caregiver of his or her compliance for the day, nGage gives the control to the caregiver.
-The caregiver is able to stay aware of his or her compliance and see the compliance score increase with each hand hygiene event.
+The caregiver is able to stay aware of his or her compliance and see the compliance score increase.